alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 Dragon’s aim is to make token analyses more transparent and community-driven.
 At the community's direction, bounties will expand to include more types of holder analyses and deception analyses on token supply.

-If you have an idea for a data-module that could benefit traders in the trenches, please propose it in the discussion [here](https://github.com/alpha-dragon-org/dragon-module-openIdeas) to be considered for a bounty.
+If you have an idea for a module that could benefit traders in the trenches, please propose it in the discussion [here](https://github.com/orgs/alpha-dragon-org/discussions) to be considered for a bounty.

 ---
 ## Issues